2019/20 Woodford Folk Festival

 Plumbing and Waste Water within the Festival

-Please do not dump your used water on the ground or in the gardens, this is a direct breach to Environmental Laws in place across Australia.
+Please do not dump your used water on the ground or in the gardens, this is a direct breach of Environmental Laws in place across Australia.

 - Double sink with taps for dishwashing.